Overview

 Start dates & application deadlines

-There is no fixed application deadline for home students, but we strongly recommend you apply no later than three months before your intended start date.
+There is no fixed application deadline for home students, but it is strongly recommended you apply no later than three months before your intended start date.

 Language